-Seat Belt System Components

-Your seat belt system includes lap/ shoulder belts in all five seating positions.
+Seat Belt System Components Your seat belt system includes lap/ shoulder belts in all seating positions shoulder belts in all seating positions.
 The front seat belts are also equipped with automatic seat belt tensioners.

 This system uses the same sensors as the front airbags to monitor whether the front seat belts are latched or unlatched, and how much weight is on the front passenger's seat (see pages 25 and 26).